luckmanqasim/PixCraft/README.md

 ```

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-This application was built using Tkinter for the GUI.
+This application was built using [Tkinter](https://docs.python.org/3/library/tkinter.html) and [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for the GUI.
-Pixabay integration powered by the Pixabay API.
+Pixabay integration powered by the [Pixabay API](https://pixabay.com/api/docs/).